apalvai/CarND-Behavioral-Cloning-P3/README.md

 I save the model locally and re-train by tweaking some parameters to improve the performance.

 ####2.
 Parameter tuning
-I used Adam optimizer so as to avoid tuning the learning rate manually
+* I used Adam optimizer so as to avoid tuning the learning rate manually.
+* I have tried various values of alpha for ELU and found 0.001 to have better accuracy (resulting smoother driving).
+* I have used different combinations of Dropout layers and noticed that adding more of them increased the training loss.
+Hence 2 Droput layers seemed like compromise between making a model generalized and achieve desired accuracy.
+* I have added 2 additional convolutional layers of size (128, 3, 3) but did not see any considerable improvement in reducing the training/validation loss, so i used the same number of layers as described in NVIDIA's paper.

 ####3.
 Training data
 * Used 80-20 split of the available data for training and validation samples
 * Trainging data has been shuffled for every epoch
 * Used center, left and right cameras' images with equal probability.
 This also helps in training the model for recovery driving.
 For left and right cameras' images, I used an offset of +0.25 amd -0.25 respectively for steering angle measurements.
-* Employed Python's generator to augment the available training data by applying image processing techniques
+* Employed Python's generator to augment the available training data by applying image processing techniques and used around ~50k samples.

 #####1.
 Image processing techniques
 ** Augment image brightness: This will enable model to be more generalized and perform well even during varying light conditions.